EddieHubCommunity/open-source-practice/README.md

 Please make sure you have the correct access rights and the repository exists.
 ```

-- On the GitHub website, navigate to your forked repo - on the top of the files section you'll notice a new section containing a `Compare & Pull Request` button!
+- On the GitHub website, navigate to your forked repo - on the top of the files section, you'll notice a new section containing a `Compare & Pull Request` button!

-- Click on that button and this will load a new page, comparing the local branch in your forked repo, against the main branch in the EddieHub Hacktoberfest repo.
-Accept the default values in the drop down boxes and click the green `Create Pull Request` button.
-After creating the PR (Pull Request) our GitHub Actions workflow will add a welcome message to your PR.
+- Click on that button, this will load a new page, comparing the local branch in your forked repository against the main branch in the EddieHub Hacktoberfest repository.
+Accept the default values in the dropdown boxes and click the green `Create Pull Request` button.
+After creating the PR (Pull Request), our GitHub Actions workflow will add a welcome message to your PR.
-  Note: A pull request allows your changes to be merged with the original project repo.
+  Note: A pull request allows us to merge your changes with the original project repo.

-- Wait for your changes to be merged.
+- Your pull request will be reviewed and then eventually merged.

 Hurray!
-You successfully made a contribution! 🎉
+You successfully have made your first contribution! 🎉

 ---